socketsupply/socket-examples/desktop-preact-no-backend/README.md

 ```

 ### compile tests
-The `ssc compile` command takes an argument `--test`.
+The `ssc build` command takes an argument `--test`.
 If you pass `--test`, then the app will be compiled with tests, which are defined in `./build.js`

 This will build all the test files located in the test directory, here `./test/`.
 That way we can compile the application, then you can run any of the tests without needing to re-compile.
 Also, test filenames should not conflict with the application code filenames.